-Agenda Show in Long Beach Trade Show Goes Consumer
+Newsmaker: Agenda Show in Long Beach Trade Show Goes Consumer

 TRADE SHOWS

-Agenda Show in Long Beach Trade Show Goes Consumer
+Newsmaker: Agenda Show in Long Beach Trade Show Goes Consumer

 In 2017, the Agenda trade show made a bold and unique move for a big business-to-business trade show by producing a consumer day.